IBM-Cloud/terraform-provider-ibm/website/docs/d/tg_gateway.html.markdown

   * `connections`
     * `name` - The user-defined name for this transit gateway connection.
     * `network_type` -  Defines what type of network is connected via this connection.Possible values: [classic,vpc].
+    * `network_account_id` - The ID of the account which owns the network that is being connected.
+Generally only used if the network is in a different account than the gateway.
     * `network_id` -  The ID of the network being connected via this connection.
     * `id` - The unique identifier for this Transit Gateway Connection to Network (vpc/classic).
     * `created_at` - The date and time that this connection was created.
     * `updated_at` - The date and time that this connection was last updated.
-    * `status` - What is the current configuration state of this connection Possible values: [attached,failed,pending,deleting]
+    * `status` - What is the current configuration state of this connection

+    Possible values: [attached,failed,pending,deleting]